 If you were chapfallen after Hulu X’d out their free tier last year, we’ve got some exciting news for you.
-Hulu kicked off as an online streaming company with both free and paid versions, offering a huge library of TV series to the users.
+Hulu kicked off as an company with both free and paid versions, offering a huge to the users.

 Somewhere around August last year, the media streaming giant took a big step to go subscription-only, catering to premium users and did away with the ‘free’ version.
 That decision left a lot of users feeling disappointed because not everyone has the budget to subscribe to paid plans to stream movies and TV series.